Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-gotchas-english.rst

 Myriad as such has no mandatory dependency (except Erlang itself of course), but *optional* ones may be enabled, for:

 - a basic `JSON <https://en.wikipedia.org/wiki/JSON>`_ support (see our `json_utils <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/data-management/json_utils.erl>`_ module), thanks to a suitable actual JSON parser: any available built-in `json <https://www.erlang.org/doc/apps/stdlib/json.html>`_ one, otherwise `jsx <https://github.com/talentdeficit/jsx/>`_ or `jiffy <https://github.com/davisp/jiffy>`_; note that the detection and use of these parsers are done transparently at runtime, hence none of them is a declared dependency of Myriad, which will adapt to any choice made by the overall application that includes both Myriad and one of such parsers (provided, as mentioned above, that the proper ``USE_*`` make variables are set)

 - a first-level support of the `HDF5 <https://www.hdfgroup.org/HDF5/>`_ file format (see our `hdf5_support <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/data-management/hdf5_support.erl>`_ module), based on - and thus requiring - the `enhanced fork <https://github.com/Olivier-Boudeville-EDF/erlhdf5>`_ that we made of `erlhdf5 <https://github.com/RomanShestakov/erlhdf5>`_

 - `Python <https://en.wikipedia.org/wiki/Python_(programming_language)>`_ (see our `python_utils <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/utils/python_utils.erl>`_ module), thanks to `erlport <https://github.com/hdima/erlport>`_

 - `SQLite <https://en.wikipedia.org/wiki/SQLite>`_ (see our `sql_support <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/src/data-management/sql_support.erl>`_ module), thanks to the SQLite 3 Erlang binding that we retained, `erlang-sqlite3 <https://github.com/alexeyr/erlang-sqlite3.git>`_

 .. _`jsx install`:

-As an example, let's suppose that we need a JSON support and that we want to rely on the ``jsx`` parser (our default choice) for that.
+As an example, let's suppose that we need a JSON support and that we want to rely on the ``jsx`` parser (our previous default choice) for that.

 If applying our conventions, supposing that Erlang and Rebar3 are already installed (otherwise refer to the `getting Erlang`_ and `getting Rebar3`_ sections), ``jsx`` may be installed with: